JSON Flatten & Unflatten

 How to Use

-1. Choose Flatten or Unflatten and pick a separator
+1. Choose Flatten or Unflatten.

-Example (flatten)
+Example

 {